DevriX/Easy-Image-Gallery/readme.txt

 1. Add multiple images to the gallery at once
 1. Uses the thumbnail size specified in Settings -> Media
 1. Custom webfont icon for hover effect
-1. Support for fancyBox and prettyPhoto (developers can easily add their preferred lightbox via hooks and filters, or [download this free plugin](http://sumobi.com/shop/easy-image-gallery-extend/ "Extend Easy Image Gallery with additional lightboxes")
 1. Uses the new WP 3.5+ media manager for a familiar and intuitive way to add your images
 1. WordPress 3.6 Ready